StanfordCBCL/StenosisTool/README.md

             - [] 3D
                 - [x] Use 0D boundary conditions to Tune each version
                 - [x] Create 3D simulation files for each
-                - [-] Run 3D simulation for each
+                - [X] Run 3D simulation for each
-                    - [] Make it so Diseased model doesn't explode.
+                    - [X] Make it so Diseased model doesn't explode.
+                    - [] Make sure Diseased model is solved correctly
                 - [] Postprocess results to 1D centerlines to compare
                     - [] Centerline map from 0D
                     - [] Centerline map from 3D